!Uris Safari Lodge

 near Tsumeb - Namibia

-!Uris Safari Lodge is located 20kms west of the town of Tsumeb, between the ancient Lake Otjikoto and Namibia's Etosha National Park, !Uris Safari Lodge also attracts tourists en-route to the Kunene, Kaokoland and Southern Angola.
+!Uris Safari Lodge is located 20kms west of the town of Tsumeb, between the ancient Lake Otjikoto and Etosha National Park.
+This lodge would suit self-drive tourists & families on the way to the park.
+Overnight here on the route to the Kunene, Kaokoland and Southern Angola as well.

 The thatched dining, lounge and bar areas open onto spacious wooden decks.
 The lodge boasts delicious Pan African meals including a full breakfast, lunch and dinner.
 The evening meal can be served in the lounge area or for guests who would prefer the 'bush experience', the BOMA is always a favourite.
 Wine and dine by candlelight as the sun slowly disappears over the horizon.

 The eight (existing) houses originally accommodated mineworkers in the early 1900's.
 They are known locally as a 'kompong.'
 These cozy houses are now !Uris Safari Lodge's comfortably furnished brick and thatch-chalets.
 All room names refer to current and previous existing mines.Accommodation is in semi-detached chalets and family bedrooms:

 - Chalets: The 7 semi-detached chalets have queen-sized beds fitted with mosquito nets.
 En-suite bathrooms, air-conditioning, a hair-dryer, kettle, digital in-room safe and telephone are standard.
 Re-charge and run your appliances on 220/240v mains supply.

 - Family Units: 7 family bedrooms are furnished with four ¾ beds.
 Climb a step-ladder into the loft to sleep on 2 of the beds.
 The facilities are similar to the Chalets.